gregory-ledenev/java-class-extension/doc/static-class-extensions.md

 No need to touch or change any existing code.
 That is it.

 #### Instantiation Strategy
-The `StaticClassExtension` offers two extension instantiation strategies.
+The `StaticClassExtension` offers two extension instantiation strategies - Proxy and Direct.

+#### Proxy {#instantiation-strategy-proxy}
-1. **Proxy** (default): returns dynamic proxies with extension instances inside.
+The `StaticClassExtension` returns dynamic proxies with extension instances inside.
 For example: a `Shippable` proxy containing a `BookShippable` instance under the hood.
 This strategy offers the following benefits:
    * Enables interface combining (merging)
    * Allows extensions to be treated as original objects (delegates)
    * Facilitates method call tracking in verbose mode

+#### Direct
-2. **Direct**: returns extension instances directly.
+The `StaticClassExtension`  returns extension instances directly.
 For example: a `BookShippable` instance.
 This strategy offers much faster performance than the Proxy strategy.
 So use Direct instantiation when proxy-related features are not needed and performance is critical.

 The @ExtensionInterface annotation controls the instantiation strategy.